lotfollahi/Capstone_Project/README.md

 # Test Results

-The top two pictures are biopcies stained in lab and different regions labeled by pathologist.
-The bottom images are same biopcies and stained and labeld by model.
+The left pictures are biopcies stained in lab and different regions labeled by pathologist.
+The right images are same biopcies and stained and labeld by model.

 ## Test accuracy is 93%